 Pascal returned West and commenced to put machinery in motion to apprehend the "reivers", and if possible recover his property.
 Nothing was accomplished that season.
-The horses had apparently been driven off to some hiding place in the hills and a careful search revealed no trace of them.
+The horses had been driven off to some hiding place in the hills and a careful search revealed no trace of them.

 We tarried in Winnipeg for a few days on our way home from Montreal and while there encountered Edouard Beaupre from Willow Bunch, who was then obtaining some celebrity as a giant.

 Edouard was the son of that Gaspard Beaupre whom I have previously mentioned as having been taken prisoner by Sitting Bull's Sioux at Wood Mountain and a Metis woman.
 When he was about seven years old, he was an exceedingly lusty youngster.
 Before he was twelve, he was as big as a well-sized man and shooting up at an astonishing rate.
-Joe said he was like one of the father's melons on a hot day, you could just see him grow.
+Joe said he was like one of father's melons on a hot day, you could just see him grow.
 When he was in his first "teens" he was towering above ordinary folk, and his parents were quite proud of their amazing progeny.